ChloeSAPage/spacetraders-app/steps.md

 move given anonymous function into a new function called register.
 Need to return the ok response from fetch, as well as the body.

+5. Mock API call

+Using a previous response, create a mock API function which returns a response from a json file.

-5. Render information from request
+6. Render information from request

 Create new components that are conditionally rendered which contain information needed.

 NewGame will be the top level component, I could make app the top level component but I'm unsure if that is correct.

-6. Find starting location
+7. Find starting location

 I'm thinking this should be a new view, so maybe incorporate react-router.